-The Group also operates multiple defined contribution schemes.
-Total employer contributions to defined contribution schemes for the year were £1.4m (2019: £1.1m).
-The Group also operates other pension scheme arrangements for staff not eligible to join the Press Association Pension Fund (1992) or defined contribution schemes.
-At the year end employer contributions of £49,000 were due to these schemes but unpaid (2019: £64,000).
+The Group operates multiple defined contribution schemes.
+Total employer contributions to defined contribution schemes for the year were £1.3m (2020: £1.4m).
+At the year end employer contributions of £0.2m were due to these schemes but unpaid (2020: £0.1m).